 The Texas Charter Schools Association (TCSA) is a nonprofit statewide membership organization representing effective currently operating charter schools of all types.
 It is important to not confuse TCSA with the Texas Education Agency (TEA) the governmental agency responsible for facilitating the charter application process.

 Currently there is a cap (225; increasing to 305 by 2019) on the number of 501(c)(3) non-profit organizations in Texas that can operate open-enrollment charter schools.
 It is for this reason that applying for an open enrollment charter school is a highly competitive process.
 The Commissioner of Education is charged with the authorization of open enrollment charter schools, and receives input from the State Board of Education (SBOE) in that process.
 The SBOE has veto power on all proposals for award made by the Commissioner.
-It is important to know that there is no guarantee that the SBOE will open a charter school application round every year.
+It is important to know that there is no guarantee that the TEA will open a charter school application round every year.

 Applicants intending to apply as nonprofit corporations exempt from taxation under Section 501(c)(3) of the Internal Revenue Code MUST have tax exempt status established and the determination letters from the Internal Revenue Service included in the application submissions.
 A 501(c)(3) determination letter must be submitted with the application in order for the application to be found complete.

 TCSA recommends the following steps for applicants looking forward and intending to submit a Generation 19 Charter School Application, which is due on or before Thursday, March 27, 2014: